WTINE19 – Forced Migration

 - Applying Big Data in The Community

-The 2015 competition was based on Marsabit, Northern Kenya and the winning team travelled there in January 2016 to implement their winning “Modified Airdrop System” with the Concern-Worldwide in-country team.
-A short video of their journey can be viewed below;
+The first competition in 2015 was based on Marsabit, Northern Kenya and the winning team travelled there in January 2016 to implement their winning “Modified Airdrop System” with the Concern-Worldwide in-country team.

 In 2016 we focused on Nepal Post-Earthquake, the winners travel to Kathmandu in April 2017 to test their “Bio char Kiln” for increased crop yield and food security.

-For the 2017 competition we are sticking with Nepal to build on the progress we have made there.
-To date 10 colleges from around Ireland are participating with some really exceptional projects being developed.
+For the 2017 competition we continued with Nepal to build on the progress we have made there.